Your Health and Safety is Our Priority

 - Bring all of your medicines and supplements or a medication list.
 “Brown bagging” your medicines can help you and your doctors talk about them and find out if there are any problems.
 It can also help your doctor keep your records up to date and help you get better quality care.

-- Make sure your doctor knows about any allergies and adverse reactions you have had to medicines.
+- Make sure your doctor knows about any allergies or adverse reactions you have had to medicines.
 This can help avoid getting a medicine that could harm you.

 - Ask for information about your medicines in terms you can understand—both when your medicines are prescribed and when you get them:

 - How am I supposed to take it and for how long?

 - What side effects are likely?
 What do I do if they occur?